Scroll to navigation

 DESCRIPTION

-The OpenSSL libraries use environment variables to override the compiled-in default paths for various data.
-To avoid security risks, the environment is usually not consulted when the executable is set-user-ID or set-group-ID.
+The OpenSSL libraries and commands use environment variables to override compiled-in defaults for various aspects of their behaviour.
+To avoid security risks, the environment is not consulted for security-sensitive environment variables when the executable is set-user-ID or set-group-ID.

 Specifies the path to a certificate transparency log list.
 See CTLOG_STORE_new(3).